 You have opened the Object window of a variable (Buying price) by double-clicking its node in the influence diagram.

 The Object window contains a list of the variable's inputs and outputs, if there are any.
-Chapter 2 Exploring the Rent vs. Buy Model

 You can open the Object window for any input or output variable by double-clicking the one you wish to view.